M1 carbine: Accessories

-Originally the M1 carbine did not have a bayonet lug, but personnel equipped with it were often issued with an M3 fighting knife.
+Originally the M1 Carbine did not have a bayonet lug, but personnel equipped with it were often issued with an M3 fighting knife.
 Due to requests from the field, the carbine was modified to incorporate a bayonet lug attached to the barrel band starting in 1945.
 However, very few carbines with bayonet lugs reached the front lines before the end of World War II.
 After the war, the bayonet lug was added to many M1 carbines during the arsenal refurbishing process.
 By the start of the Korean War, the bayonet lug-equipped M1 was standard issue.
 It is now rare to find an original M1 carbine without the bayonet lug.
-The M1 carbine mounts the M4 bayonet, which was based on the earlier M3 fighting knife and formed the basis for the later M5, M6 and M7 bayonet-knives.
+The M1 carbine mounts the M4 bayonet, which was based on the earlier M3 and formed the basis for the later M5, M6 and M7 bayonet-knives.

 A folding-stock version of the carbine, the M1A1, was also developed after a request for a compact and light infantry arm for airborne troops.
 The Inland Division of General Motors manufactured 140,000 of them in two product runs in late 1942.
 They were originally issued to the 82nd and 101st airborne divisions but were later issued to all U.S. Army Airborne units and the U.S. Marine Corps.
 The folding-stock M1A1 is an unusual design in that the stock is not locked in the open or closed position, but is instead held in place by a spring-loaded cam.